 These impacts are substantial and broad-ranging, but they’re mostly invisible, to most people, most of the time.
 As a result, very little is done about it.

-What’s happening to manage cats?
+What’s happening to manage cats in South Australia?

 Obtaining information around feral cats is a convoluted process.
 Few environmental volunteers or professionals, even those who have worked in the sector for many years, are knowledgeable about what is being done to manage cats in the Mount Lofty Ranges and whose responsibility it is.